TheLazyCat00/simple-format/README.md

     -- Explanation: We wanna search for a punctuation delimiter with -- the value ",".
     -- We need to capture this, so that we can use the value in the replace process:
-    -- We do this putting it in parantheses.
+    -- We do this putting it in parentheses.
     -- Then we search for a character that is not a white space:
     -- %S means anything thats NOT a white space character.
     -- We also capture this value for later use.

     -- Then we replace the string with "%1 %2".
     -- This means that we take capture group 1, put a space and add group 2.
-    -- NOTE: Groups get labled automatically in regex according to the order.
+    -- NOTE: Groups get labeled automatically in regex according to the order.
     ```
-- Removing spaces between arguments and parantheses:
+- Removing spaces between arguments and parentheses:
     ```lua
+	-- We need to escape parentheses
-    replace("<punctuation.bracket=(> ", "(")
+    replace("<punctuation.bracket=%(> ", "(")
-    replace(" <punctuation.bracket=)>", ")")
+    replace(" <punctuation.bracket=%)>", ")")
     ```

 ---